 3. Maintain Proper Water Flow

 The laser tube needs constant cooling for optimal function.
 Think of it as hydration for your machine.
-Check the levels regularly to ensure efficient cooling.
+Check the levels regularly to ensure optimal cooling efficiency.

 - Water Level Checks: Ideally, inspect the water levels daily.

-- Flow Rate: Make sure that the water is circulating properly.
+- Flow Rate: Ensure that the water is circulating properly.

 4. Keep the Mirrors Clean

-Mirrors direct the laser beam’s path, so we need them clean and clear.
+Mirrors direct the laser beam’s path, so they need to be clean and clear.
 Dirty mirrors can distort the beam, resulting in poor cuts.

 - Cleaning Schedule: Perform a mirror cleaning every week.